 In general, the results of the table are encouraging.
-Although, as mentioned above, there is an association between non-response and changing address (which particularly affects young, single householders) the overall impact on the sample structure is slight.
+Although, as we have noted, there is an association between non-response and changing address (which particularly affects young, single householders) the overall impact on the sample structure is slight.

-In Wave 2, 2.4% of all households had a head who (in Wave 1) was under age 25; while the proportion for completed Wave 2 households had dropped only 0.2 percentage points to 2.2 per cent.
+In Wave 2, for instance, 2.4 per cent of all households had a head who (in Wave 1) was under age 25; while the proportion for completed Wave 2 households had dropped only 0.2 percentage points to 2.2 per cent.